|Item Name:||Mawukakan Lexicon|

 |Citation:||Bamba, Moussa.
 Mawukakan Lexicon LDC2005L01.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2005.|

-For an example of this publication, please examine this XML subset of the lexicon.
+For an example of the data in this lexicon, please view this sample (XML).